 Understanding Military Skillsets: Part I

-Many civilians are mystified when it comes to the military, with knowledge limited to what they’ve seen in the movies or read in the news.
+Many employers are mystified when it comes to the military, with knowledge limited to what they’ve seen in the movies or read in the news.
 And when it comes to hiring veteran talent, recruiters often struggle to understand how military skillsets translate into the civilian workplace.

-Over the next few weeks, we’re going to provide some basic information to help you better understand the military.
+This series delivers basic information to help you better understand the military.
 Hopefully, it will provide insight to help you better connect with veteran candidates.

 In this article, we’ll start with the branches of service -- what they are, and what’s the difference between them.

-Navy: Naval forces are tasked with deterring aggression and maintaining freedom of the seas.
+Navy and Navy Reserve forces are tasked with deterring aggression and maintaining freedom of the seas.
 In the civilian world, you’ll find many Navy veterans have maintenance, technical, logistics, and leadership skills.

 Next topic: What’s an MOS?

 Subscribe to our newsletter for bimonthly advice and updates on the military talent industry.